lskq/forum/README.md

 with no content filtering or moderation is a good idea.
 I'm definitely taking the deployment down once I've had the project assessed.
 - The styling is immaculate and I will not hear otherwise.
-It works in both light mode and dark mode, on mobile and desktop, and it's accessible for every type of color blindness!
+It works in both light mode and dark mode, on mobile and desktop, it's high contrast, and it's even color blind-accessible!